What Is Price Action Trading ?

 The image example below shows a market moving from a consolidation phase to a trending phase:

-Due to the repetitive nature of market participants and the way they react to global economic variables, the price action of a market tends to repeat itself in various patterns.
+Due to the repetitive nature of market participants and the way they react to global economic variables, the P.A. of a market tends to repeat itself in various patterns.
 These patterns are also called price action trading strategies, and there are many different price action strategies traded many different ways.
 These reoccurring price patterns or price action setups reflect changes or continuation in market sentiment.
 In layman’s terms, that just means by learning to spot price action patterns you can get “clues” as to where the price of a market will go next.

-The first thing you should to begin price action trading is to take off all the “crap” on your charts.
+The first thing you should to begin P.A. trading is to take off all the “crap” on your charts.
 Get rid of the indicators, expert advisors; take off EVERYTHING but the raw price bars of the chart.
 I prefer to use candlestick charts because I feel they convey the price data of the market more dynamically and “forcefully”, if you are still using classic bar charts and want more info on candlesticks then checkout this candlestick trading tutorial.

 I like simple black and white charts the best, as you can see below.
 In metatrader4 you simply right click on the chart and adjust the “properties” of the chart to get it looking like mine below.
 If you want more info on how to setup your MT4 trading platform checkout this metatrader 4 tutorial.